EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

     }

 ```
-## Step 7.
+## Step 8.
 Running the Program and Checking the Results

 1. Compile and run the program for device connection and data ingestion.
-See the follow example of the program code:
+Program code example:

     ```java
     package com.example;